 The ecotoxicity of the residues formed through these aerobic biodegradation conditions have been shown to have no toxic effects on animal and plant life when tested in accordance with OECD 207 & 208 respectively, even when tested at concentrations at and above the upper limits recommended in the test methods, and significantly greater than that which would be reasonably expected to be found in the littering environment.

-grades have been formulated to be suitable for food contact applications.
+Grades have been formulated to be suitable for food contact applications.
 Major food contact specification bodies include the European Community (through Commission Regulation (EU) 10/2011 and its amendments and in America, the FDA (through their positive listings and “Chapter” suitability).

-Wells Plastics has conducted an extensive study on the oxo-biodegradation properties of PET FILM containing 1wt% BD94285 has clearly demonstrated the efficacy of this additive masterbatch to catalyse the oxidative degradation of PET FILM following a period of chemical and structural stability, the dwell time, during which the PET FILM maintains its properties to at least the same degree as that of a control PET film not containing the additive masterbatch, into molecular species which are readily available for biodegradation through the action of microbial activity in a simulated composting environment.
+Wells Plastics has conducted an extensive study on the oxo-biodegradation properties of PET FILM containing 1wt% BD94285 and has clearly demonstrated the efficacy of this additive masterbatch to catalyse the oxidative degradation of PET FILM following a period of chemical and structural stability, the dwell time, during which the PET FILM maintains its properties to at least the same degree as that of a control PET film not containing the additive masterbatch, into molecular species which are readily available for biodegradation through the action of microbial activity in a simulated composting environment.
 Furthermore, it has been demonstrated that the residues formed through the oxidative degradation and biodegradation processes, have no toxic effects when tested on animal and plant life.